 - banner: Change and display banner in msfconsole.

-- color: Enable or disable color output of metasploit.
+- color: Enable or disable the color output of Metasploit.
 It has 3 options “true”, “false” and auto.

 - connect: netcat like function to connect to a host machine build into msfconsole.

 - get: Gets the value of a context-specific variable